 - HOW do you want the reader to feel (excited, curious, inspired etc)

 - WHAT do you want the reader to do next (comment, connect, share etc sometimes referred to as the ‘call to action’)

 Although posts are shorter (1300 character limit) and arguably more ‘in the moment’, you still need to think about who you are writing it for, the purpose and what you want the reader to do next.

 The more engagement you get (on posts or articles), the more people will see your posts.
 Get engagement by asking questions, inviting comments or asking for recommendations.

 I recommend to my clients that they mix it up a bit – sharing posts and updates, but also writing articles that demonstrate their expert authority.

 Don’t get too hung up on the right number of words or making it perfect … the thing is to just get started.
 I always recommend consistency over frequency but at the end of the day, every sector and industry is different.

-In the meantime if you want to improve the way you use LinkedIn to promote your business, you’ll love my free 10 Day LinkedIn Challenge.
+In the meantime if you want to improve the way you use LinkedIn to attract more of the right opportunities to your profile, you’ll love my 10 Day LinkedIn Challenge.

 p.s.
 If you can’t wait for the next LinkedIn Challenge, book a Power Hour with me today.
 Spend 60 minutes of focused time with me to get clear on your strategy and create an action plan that gets you noticed.
 Book your Power Hour here.
 There’s no commitment other than that first 60 minutes.